-How to perform operation using the optional control panel or parameter unit
+The inverter is operated using the optional operation panel or parameter unit.

-Connection cable......To be prepared for use of the control panel (FR-PA02-02) away from the inverter or for use of the parameter unit (FR-PU04).
+- Operation unit.....Operation panel (FR-PA02-02) or parameter unit (FR-PU04) - Connection cable......To be prepared for use of the operation panel (FR-PA02.02) away from the inverter or for use of the parameter unit (FR-PU04).

-FR-CB2□□ (option)
+FR-CB2DD (option)

-• FR-E5P (option)To be prepared for use of the control panel away from the inverter.
-It is available as a set of control panel cover and connection cable junction adaptor.
+FR-E5P (option)To be prepared for use of the operation panel away from the inverter.
+It is available as a set of operation panel cover and connection cable junction adaptor.